Ajmicco18/baseball-queries-with-rag/backend/README.md

 **Prerequisites**

-To run this project, you will need to create accounts in or install the following:
+To run this project, you will need to create accounts or install the following:

 -   [Python 3.11+](https://www.python.org/downloads/)
 -   [MongoDB Account](https://www.mongodb.com/)